 Many parents will stress about the amount of social interaction their children will get while they are travelling long term whether at home or abroad.
 This is a worry for everyone, even the kids.
-So how can you keep teens social while travelling long term?
+So what are the best ways for keeping teens social while travelling long term?

-It was a discussion that came up many times in the lead up to our 12-month adventure with our 2 daughters who were 13 and 10 when we left Australia to travel through Asia and Europe.
+It was a discussion that came up many times in the lead up to our 12-month adventure with our 2 daughters who were 13 and 10 when we left Australia to travel through Europe and Asia.

 It led to many online searches, many more conversations and most of all talks with our kids on how they wanted to maintain relationships at home.